HackerSpace-PESU/pesu-for-dummies/index.md

 #### Class Assignments / Lab assignments
 Normal assignments of around 20 marks, conducted in the class and written in blue books.
 1 assignment is conducted for every unit, and the aggregate marks are considered for the final score.

-!!!info
-There are no lab exams for Physics or Chemistry.
+ℹ️ There are no lab exams for Physics or Chemistry.
 Only for C and Python.
-!!!

 #### ISA (Internal Semester Assessment)
 One of the most important assessments.
 Conducted in the assessment centre, it is a Computer-Based Test (CBT).